ProjectKorra/ProjectKorraWiki/source/general/pkteam.rst

 +-----------------+-----------------+---------------+

-Dev Team
+Development Team
 --------
-The Dev Team is the backbone of ProjectKorra.
+The Development Team is the backbone of ProjectKorra.
 Their main responsibilities include maintaining our projects' code and responding to bug-reports.

 If you want to become a developer, click the link below to apply.

-`Join the Dev Team! <https://projectkorra.com/join-the-team/>`_
+`Join the Development Team! <https://projectkorra.com/join-the-team/>`_

 Lead Developers
 ^^^^^^^^^^^^^^^